scalecube/slate/source/includes/v-0.1.0/Bootstrap.md

 it is possible that the service will contain more functionality then what you define in the contract,
 but only the functions that are in the definition will be accessible via scalecube.

-* serviceName - The name of a service
-* methods - Map of methods that exist in the service.
- each method describe its [asyncModel](#asyncmodel).

 ## 2. create the serviceReference